timjbruce/reinvent_cvra_bootcamp/README.md

 ## Introduction
 This Bootcamp has four main parts as shown below.
-The intent of this Bootcamp is to help attendees understand what's "under the hood" of the CVRA so that it can be modified and extended as desired.
+The intent of this Bootcamp is to help attendees understand what's "under the hood" of the CVRA and the IoT Device Simulator so that you can modify and extended as desired.
 1. Deploy the CVRA (15 mins.)
-2. Generate Trip Data (10 mins.)
+2. Install the IoT Device Simulator and Generate Trip Data (30 mins.)
 3. Deploy the CarGuru Alexa Skill (20 mins.)
 4. Cleanup (10 mins.)
 5. Ideas for Customization and Enhancement